hieuvp/learning-python/name-variable/README.md

 # `__name__` - A Special Variable

+> Unlike other programming languages,
+> python is not designed to start execution of the code from a main function explicitly.
+> A special variable called `__name__` provides the functionality of the main function.
+> As it is an in-built variable in python language,
+> we can write a program just to see the value of this variable as below.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->